chasefarmer2808/project-purple-cow/solution.md

 can be changed to any valid, open port number on the server.
 CRA will use the latest value automatically.

+## Build and Run with Docker
+This app can be run with the provided `Dockerfile`.
+Run the following command to build the image:

+`docker build -t project_purple_cow .`

+And run the following command to run the image in a container:

+`docker run -p 3000:3000 project_purple_cow`
 ### Future Updates
 - Show current hit count in real time.
 Polling, websocket, or real-time DB.
 - Store the hit count state in a global context.
 That way, parent components do no have to pass state down to deep child components.